pommicket/bootstrap/00/README.md

 reached the end of the file.
 This calls syscall #60, `exit`, with one argument, 0 (exit code 0, indicating we exited successfully).

-You'd normally close the files first (with syscall #3), to tell Linux you're done with them, but we don't need to.
+Normally, you should close files descriptors (with syscall #3), to tell Linux you're done with them, but we don't need to.
 It'll automatically close all our open file descriptors when our program exits.